Ronald Acuña Jr. Player Props: Braves vs. White Sox

 - Among the qualified hitters in MLB, he ranks second in batting average, third in on-base percentage, and third in slugging.

-- Acuna has driven home a run in 36 games this year (40.4%), including more than one RBI in 13.5% of his games and producing three or more of his team's runs on seven occasions..
+- Acuna has driven in a run in 36 games this season (40.0%), including 12 games with more than one RBI (13.3%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.